Secure By Design

 Common SBOM Formats

-- SPDX (Version 2.2.1 or higher) – Widely used for software package descriptions and licensing
+- SPDX (Software Package DataeXchange), version 2.3 or higher— widely used for software package description and licensing

 SBOM and VEX (TR-03183 Compliance)